 Discover Kevin's world

-Growing up in the 80s and 90s, I learned early how to disappear.
+Growing up in the 80s and 90s, I learned early on how to disappear.
 I hid behind masks and rehearsed versions of myself because the real me felt dangerous to reveal.
 It was exhausting—so much so that life itself began to feel like a weight I couldn’t carry.

 Eventually you reach a crossroads: accept who you are or lose yourself entirely.
 I reached that point.
 I was tired of loneliness, tired of feeling broken, tired of believing I was a mistake.
 I lived with a constant void, always on the outside looking in, waiting for a place that never opened.